Understanding the Real Purpose of HR: Beyond Payroll and Administration?

 Hi Hrishi,

 Such was the case when I worked at Velco.
-From the interview process to my exit interview at the end of the summer, the HR department was every employee's main connection between the production floor and the upper management.
+From the interview process to my exit interview at the end of the summer, the HR department was every employee's main connection between the production floor and upper management.
 The HR department kept us informed via bi-weekly meetings, a company newsletter, and bulletin-board postings throughout the plant.
-Whenever a question arose, instead of asking middle-management, an employee could go straight to the HR rep they were assigned to.
+Whenever a question arose, instead of asking middle management, an employee could go straight to the HR rep they were assigned to.
 From my experiences, it seemed like the HR reps knew everything there was to know about the company and how it is run.
 And I found that to be a very valuable asset.
 I imagine the same takes place at large corporations around the world, be it Velcro or General Motors.
-The backbone of any successful company is the HR department, and without a talented group of people to hire, culture, and inform employees, the company is doomed for failure.
+The backbone of any successful company is the HR department, and without a talented group of people to hire, culture, and inform employees, the company is doomed to failure.

 Shree